What You Need to Know About U.3

 Challenges still remain—how do we overcome them?

 While working with one of the companies leading the way in developing the U.3 host, we encountered a hurdle: compatible NVMe drives for U.3 are difficult to get hold of, with U.3 being so new to the scene.
 U.2 NVMe drives, unfortunately, don’t work in U.3 because the data lane pin-out doesn’t match.
-However, SFF-TA-1001 seems to be the key—it sets out what is needed for U.3 drives to work in U.3 while keeping the backward compatibility, meaning U.3 drives work in both U.2 and U.3.
+However, SFF-TA-1001 seems to be the key—it sets out what is needed for U.3 drives to work in U.3 while maintaining backward compatibility.
+Meaning U.3 drives work in both U.2 and U.3.

-At Quarch we’re always adapting, and this is no exception!
-We worked to develop a small adapter which fits between the U.3 host and a U.2 NVMe drive, allowing the U.2 drive to work in the U.3 host without a problem.
+At Quarch, we’re always adapting, and this is no exception!
+We worked to develop a small adapter that fits between the U.3 host and a U.2 NVMe drive, allowing the U.2 drive to work in the U.3 host without a problem.
 This allows hosts to have initial testing performed with existing U.2 drives.

 We didn’t stop there.
 We then added a flexible cable that allows the user to tap into—or break—the SM Bus for testing purposes.